-If the overall level is zero from the oscillator level page then no output from that oscillator will be input to the mixer, even if the individual wave outputs (e.g. triangle, sawtooth) are set to nonzero values.
+If the overall level is zero from the oscillator level page then no output from that oscillator will be input to the mixer, even if the individual wave outputs (e.g. triangle, sawtooth) are set to non-zero values.

-High level settings can cause the internal analogue circuitry to distort and clip the waveforms - use this feature to add further sonic interest to the sound.
+High level settings can cause the signals in the analogue circuitry to distort - use this feature to add further sonic interest to the sound.
 For a cleaner sound use low to moderate levels.
 You can use the oscilloscope feature to monitor the waveforms to see if they are clipping.